-I graduated with a Bachelor’s Degree in Computer Engineering from the University of the Philippines Diliman in 2008.
+I graduated with a bachelor’s degree in Computer Engineering from the University of the Philippines Diliman, class of 2008.
 I started venturing into video game development in 2009 starting with Adobe Flex.
-After building Tetris and Pong, I moved to C++, which I found ridiculously hard despite having built a ray tracer using C++ in my undergrad.
-My games then were built for Windows Command Prompt using system(“clear”); for redrawing the elements.
+After building Tetris and Pong, I moved to C++, which I found ridiculously hard.
+My games then were built in Windows Command Prompt using system(“clear”); for redrawing the elements.
 Though inefficient, I was able to create the classic game Snake.
-I self-studied OpenGL 2 via books that I had to import from the US.
+I studied OpenGL through books bought from Amazon.
 Again, coding everything from scratch is tremendously difficult and one would cry tears of joy to get a black window open after coding for 2 days.
 Later on, I found Unity3D and everything suddenly became faster.
 At that time, it was still version 2.6.
-I followed the Lerpz 3D Platformer tutorial from the website, which was enough for me to understand how the engine works.
+I followed the Lerpz 3D Platformer tutorial in the website which was enough for me to understand how the system works.

-I started teaching in the middle of the school year of 2009 at Philippine Science High School – Main Campus (PSHS-MC).
+I started teaching in the middle of the school year of 2009 at Philippine Science High School – Main Campus.
 I taught Program Logic Formulation using C++.
 Later on, I showed my students what can be done in C++ by demonstrating Serpiente (Spanish for Snake).
-In the following school year, I opened a Video Game Development (VGD) elective teaching C++, OpenGL and Unity3D.
-Unfortunately, C++ and OpenGL game development are too complex at the high school level.
-I may have accidentally scarred some students into avoiding graphics programming forever.
-At the end of the school year, we held the first Interscholastic Integrated Science Olympiad where the challenge of the Computer Science and Technology Unit is a programming puzzle game called EED.
-This was inspired by a childhood game called The Lost Mind of Dr Brain.
+In the following school year, I opened a Video Game Development elective teaching C++, OpenGL and Unity3D.
+Unfortunately, the C++ game development and OpenGL is simply not fun at the high school level.
+At the end of this school year, we had the first Interscholastic Integrated Science Olympiad where the challenge of the Computer Science and Technology Unit is a programming puzzle game called EED which was inspired by a childhood game called The Lost Mind of Dr Brain.

-In 2011, I joined my first hackathon – the Manila Game Jam (MGJ) hosted by IGDA Manila.
-The MGJ, part of the 2011 Global Game Jam, is a networking event where the objective is to create a video game in 48 hours.
+In 2011, I joined the Manila Game Jam (MGJ) hosted by IGDA Manila.
+The MGJ, part of the Global Game Jam (GGJ), is a networking event where the objective is to create a video game in 48 hours.
 The theme then was Extinction and that game jam gave birth to Lasers & Bugs.
 A couple of months later I was hired by Gameloft Manila to work on a couple of projects.
 During my stay at Gameloft, I realized that teaching was my passion aside from making video games.
-After 6 months, I left Gameloft and went to the University of the Philippines Information Technology Training Center (UP ITTC), which is now called UP System IT Foundation (UP SITF), to teach programming.
+After 6 months, I left and taught at the, formerly called, University of the Philippines Information Technology Training Center (UP ITTC), which was renamed later to UP IT Development Center (UP ITDC).
 My application was timely since the last and only game development teacher just left for China and there are students currently enrolled.
-When I applied to teach video game development, they immediately accepted my application and I started the week after.
+When I applied to teach video game development, they immediately accepted my application and I started teaching the week after.

-Initially, we built the games without a framework in C++, making us OS-dependent.
-We had a simple Game Loop just to understand the different modules of redrawing elements, updating the logic, and gathering user input.
+Initially we built the games without a framework in C++, making us OS-dependent.
+We had a simple Game Loop just to understand the different modules of redrawing elements, updating the logic, and getting user input.
 The first projects were Snake and Dodge the Asteroid.
 The next step would be to add multimedia and have a more robust and platform-independent framework.
 We used Simple DirectMedia Layer (SDL) for all multimedia handling.
 At that time, SDL 1.2 was the latest stable build available for all platforms.
 We redid snake and dodge the asteroid as a class activity and built a C++ framework around SDL called GD4N, which stood for Game Development for Noobs.
 The project then was Tetris.
 Afterwards, we went to 3D and had case studies for OpenGL and SDL such as FPS-like movement and height maps.
-Before leaving UP ITTC, I created lecture materials to be followed by the succeeding game developer teachers.
-From time to time, I was requested to handle short courses on video game development on Saturdays.
+Before leaving UP ITDC, I created lecture materials to be followed by the succeeding game developer teachers.
+From time to time, I am requested to handle a short course on video game development on Saturdays.

 As chairperson of IGDA Manila, we held various monthly meet ups where people can freely attend.
 The meet ups were mostly 1-2 hour seminars discussing topics ranging from design patterns, 2D art, monetization, cross-promotion, etc. On Feb 2014, I participated in the MGJ as an organizer rather than a developer.
-Personally, I was dismayed for not jamming but joyful to see that we’re getting more and more participants each year.
-Not to mention that 3 of my high school students joined and presented their games to everyone.
+Personally, I was sad for not participating but happy to see that we’re getting more and more participants each year.
+Not to mention that 3 of my current students actually joined and presented their games to everyone.

-At this point, I realized that the programming lectures I delivered in the past 2 years have barely evolved.
-Same went for my VGD elective – I was still using the same materials I created 3 years ago.
-I had to admit to myself that I’m getting outdated.
-I found it embarrassing to be invited to give talks and hold seminars on technology when I myself am left behind by the times.
-I had to upgrade.
-Therefore, I decided to resign from my teaching position in May 2014 to become a student once again.
+At this moment, I noticed that the programming that I’ve been teaching for the past 2 years have barely evolved.
+As for game programming, I’m still using the same materials I created 3 years ago.
+I had to admit to myself that I’m getting outdated and I will soon be obsolete.
+I find it a great disservice to the community for teaching the same things in similar methods for the past years.
+I simply have to upgrade.
+Therefore, I decided to resign from my teaching position, as of May 2014, to become a student once again.